adavasam/benchmarking-af3/README.md

 # Benchmarking AlphaFold3 for structure-based ligand discovery

-This repository contains the code and workflow used in our paper, **“Benchmarking AlphaFold3 for structure-based ligand discovery.”**
+This repository contains the code used in our paper, "Benchmarking AlphaFold3 for structure-based ligand discovery."

 ## Overview

-[TODO]
+This repository provides pipelines, evaluation scripts, and Jupyter notebooks to run the benchmarking experiments, compare AlphaFold3 predictions with experimental structures for ligand-discovery tasks, and regenerate the manuscript's figures and tables.
+See the notebooks and the rest of this README for setup and reproduction instructions.

 ## DUDEz and LTS
 The `DUDEz` and `LTS` folers contain example templates to run Alphafold3.